its-codingz/its-codingz/README.md

 ## Support

-For support, email itscodingz@gmail.com or join our Telegram channel.
+For support, email itscodingz@gmail.com or join our Telegram channel - [@its_codingz](https://www.github.com/its-codingz).